God Dethroned: Biography

 Shortly after, guitarist Danny Tunker (Prostitute Disfigurement, Detonation) was announced as the new lead guitarist.

-The New God Dethroned album Under The Sign Of The Iron Cross was released through Metal Blade on 22 November 2010 and met rave reviews.
+The new God Dethroned album Under The Sign Of The Iron Cross was released through Metal Blade on 22 November 2010 and met rave reviews.
 It marked the first time God Dethroned became 'Album Of The Month' in the Netherlands' Aardschok magazine.

 Sattler announced that 2011 will be the last year of the band and their final show will be in December, but they performed at 70000 Tons of Metal festival in January 2012, after which they officially disbanded.

 Sattler announced that the band will reunite in 2015, performing at the 70,000 Tons of Metal Festival in January.
 While they will only be a "small selection of shows," according to Sattler, the band does have more shows planned for 2015.
 But later on, God Dethroned played a lot of shows and in 2017 they even recorded a new album The World Ablaze.

 The World Ablaze is the third album of the band's World War I trilogy.
 The album got high ranks in metal charts.
-With lead guitarist Mike Ferguson and bass guitarist Jeroen Pomper, God Dethroned's newest album, Illuminati was released on 7 February 2020.
+With lead guitarist Mike Ferguson and bass guitarist Jeroen Pomper, God Dethroned released Illuminati on 7 February 2020.

+The band's newest release, The Judas Paradox, was released on 6 September 2024.